Wired-Square/homeassistant-sma-sw/README.md

 The integration can be installed by cloning this repository into the Home Assistant ```custom_components``` directory.

-Assuming Home Assistant is running on a Raspberry Pi using the installation guide at https://www.home-assistant.io/installation/raspberrypi for the Home Assistant Core version, the following commands could be used to install the integration.
+Assuming Home Assistant is running on a Raspberry Pi using the installation guide [here](https://www.home-assistant.io/installation/raspberrypi) for the Home Assistant Core version, the following commands could be used to install the integration.
 Alter as needed to suit your installation.

 ```bash
 sudo su - homeassistant